Making Sense of Gravitational Thermodynamics: Minimal Thermodynamics

 \begin{enumerate}[I.] \item \textbf{Quantities:} Minimal thermodynamics abstracts away details about the composition of the system, in contrast to the description of statistical mechanics expressed in terms of dynamics of micro-variables.
 It is based on macroscopic quantities that are state functions defined within equilibrium statistical mechanics ($E$, $T$, $V$, ...), often in the limit.
 Unlike phenomenological thermodynamics, it is not based on empirically formulated descriptions in terms of $\delta Q$ and $\delta W$ involved in transformations on systems. \item \textbf{Explanations:} Within minimal thermodynamics we can deliver `thermodynamic' explanations based on the behaviour of these macroscopic quantities.
-They are formulated within the theoretical framework of equilibrium statistical mechanics but are higher-level non-statistical explanations. \item \textbf{Autonomy:} Minimal thermodynamics is partly autonomous from the statistical lower-level description, although it is based on quantities derived from it.
-Minimal thermodynamics concerns the evolution of the macroscopic quantities irrespectively from their statistical underpinning. \item \textbf{Trade-off:} Minimal thermodynamics explanations and predictions are simpler but more limited than the statistical mechanical explanations and predictions of the same phenomenon. \end{enumerate}
+They are formulated within the theoretical framework of equilibrium statistical mechanics but are higher-level non-statistical explanations. \item \textbf{Autonomy and novelty:} Minimal thermodynamics is partly autonomous from the statistical lower-level description, although it is based on quantities derived from it.
+Minimal thermodynamics concerns the evolution of the macroscopic quantities irrespective of their statistical underpinning.
+Minimal thermodynamic explanations can be novel insofar as the explanations we devise via the macroscopic variables above offer additional explanations of a given phenomenon which were not available in the same form at a lower level of description. \item \textbf{Trade-off:} Minimal thermodynamics explanations and predictions are simpler but more limited than the statistical mechanical explanations and predictions of the same phenomenon. \end{enumerate}

-The following table broadly illustrates the relationship between theories and levels of description in the domain of statistical physics and thermodynamics: